-The foundation is a common way insects are making their way into your home.
-That’s makes sense why old dark basements are the places no one wants to venture.
+Your foundation is a common way that insects are making their way into your home.
+That makes sense why old dark basements are the places no one wants to venture.
 In order to keep pests such as ants, spiders, and mice out of your basement, make sure to seal up cracks on the foundation.
 This is one situation that a contractor might be necessary to repair the damage.
 Our pest control program creates a barrier around the foundation of the home.

 Insects often will hide in the siding of your home and start to make their ways indoors as it gets colder inside.
 It’s crucial to stop these pests before they enter your home.
 If there are cracks between the siding and the walls, moisture can attract unwanted pests.
 To protect your home, seal up gaps between the siding and trim of the home.

 Doors and windows are obvious entry points for pests.
 Install door sweeps, tighten hinges, and inspect for gaps.
 If you’re seeing light around doors or windows, then gaps need to be sealed.

 There is a reason no one wants to get deep into their crawl spaces.
 Insects are able to gain access to wall and floor voids through crawl spaces.
 This is another instance where a contractor might be necessary to repair a damaged crawl space.